AndiDittrich/dockerfiles/wp-dev/README.md

 As a WordPress plugin developer you often need a "clean" testing environment to test your plugin against different php versions, different WordPress releases or cross-plugin-compatibility.

-This testing environment is build upon **alpine-php** running the [php build-in webserver](http://php.net/manual/en/features.commandline.webserver.php).
+This testing environment is build upon **php-runtime-dev** running the [php build-in webserver](http://php.net/manual/en/features.commandline.webserver.php).

 It **requires** an external MySQL Database as storage backend.
 The `wp-config.php` has been changed to accept a simple [DSN](https://de.wikipedia.org/wiki/Data_Source_Name) to configure the database credentials via a single environment variable!